hugofloresgarcia/pedalboy/README.md

 or run `s.boot`

 ## Loading the default Pedalboard
+create an instance of the default pedalboard:
+`p = Pedalboard.default()`

-run this line in SuperCollider
+alternatively, run this line in SuperCollider
 `p = Pedalboard.load()`

 and open `/saved_pedalboards/default.pdlbrd`